Fire Chief ArborvitaeThuja occidentalis 'Congabe' (PP #19,009)

 When gardening in cold areas, choices can be restricted.
-This is very true when it comes to evergreens, since so many can burn and blacked in intense cold.
+This is very true when it comes to evergreens, since so many can burn and become blacked in intense cold.
 So when we find a great new plant that is super-hardy, and colorful too, we are going to sing about it.
 The Fire Chief Arborvitae is a wonderful addition to our range of evergreens, because it brings color at all seasons, and brightens up your garden every day of the year.
 It forms a perfect globe of soft foliage that stays neat without any clipping.
 Soon growing to a comfortable size of 2 feet in all directions, it will eventually reach as much as 4 feet tall and wide, but you can clip it to almost any size.

 What makes this plant stand out is the wonderful red coloring that suffuses the new growth and stays all year round.
 In fact, as fall arrives, the soft red of the summer changes into a more intense red, that lasts all winter.
 When the snow comes, it glows like a warm candle in your garden.
 It will never blacken or die in the coldest weather, and always add interest and color all year round.

 Use the Fire Chief Arborvitae as part of the foundation planting around your house.
 It can be planted as a single specimen or as a group of three or even more.
-Clustered among taller plants it makes a great shape-contrast to their more upright form.
+Clustered among taller plants, it makes a great shape-contrast to their more upright form.
 It also works well in your flowerbeds, or in shrub beds all around your garden, adding year-round color.
 Even the smallest garden has room for this lovely plant, which asks nothing of you to stay beautiful.
 It is also a great plant to put in containers or planter boxes, where it gives structure and permanence among the temporary flowers you might plant for summer.

 In several years, your bush will be a robust 2 feet tall and 2 feet across, naturally growing into a perfect globe.
 If you enjoy clipping your plants for the neatest possible garden, a light clipping in spring before the new growth begins will give you a solid globe, or any rounded shape you want.
 Like all evergreens, it will continue to grow steadily, and should mature at around 4 feet by 4 feet.
 Of course, it can be clipped as it grows to keep it shorter, if that is what you need.

 A nurseryman named Gabriel Cesarini found the Fire Chief Arborvitae at a nursery in New York State.
 He spotted a brilliantly colored branch on a golden arborvitae called ‘Rheingold’.
 Realizing how useful that coloring would be in gardens, he grew plants from it and in 2007 he named it Fire Chief, perhaps because it looked like it was on fire.
 The red tips create a rosy glow around the plant, and only turn green after new red shoots form, so your bush is always colorful.
 With its great coloring that never fades it makes a bright accent in your garden all year round.

-For a perfect round globe of glowing foliage in your garden all year round, the Fire Chief Arborvitae is the number one pick.
+Such a special plant has to be carefully grown from original bushes, with all the correct qualities, and if it isn’t labeled Fire Chief it is not the globe arborvitae you want.
+All of our trees are grown the proper way, by our experienced and specialized staff.
+So, for a perfect round globe of glowing foliage in your garden all year round, the Fire Chief Arborvitae is the number one pick.
 This popular new variety is setting the garden world on fire, so order now to avoid disappointment, as our stocks will not last long.